-What will it be like to launch 2 ventures at the same time?
+What will it be like to launch my first book in about 100 days?
 I’ve never done this for my own business before.
 I’m my own case study in progress.

 Social media has made ours an increasingly image-centric world, so I will recap the first day’s adventures of my Launch aided by 3 related images..

 September 22nd* is the launch of my first book, “The Marketing Deck” truly a one-of-a-kind book and gameplay suite.

 (Hindsight can be fun, and *Launch Day was actually Sept 26th, 104 Days from when I started publicity, dear reader!
 But let’s get back to the race…)

 So what tasks must I accomplish to launch not one, but two new ventures of my own, all at the same time?
 Am I crazy?
 Are there any efficiencies of scale at 2x or will I be inundated?
 As a marketing & branding consultant at the solopreneurial scale, I think I owe it to you to lift the curtain on what it really takes to launch twice the content together.

 What’s the foundation underneath what is yet to come?
 What will get people interested and excited about what I’m inviting them to experience with me?